Highpoint2000/TEFLoggerApp/README.md

 - Copied CSV files are located in the /Downloads/URDS folder on the smartphone
 - The app is able to continue logging in the background.
 To do this, you may need to adjust the energy saving options in your smartphone!
 - Individual files are merged before uploading
+- To use the app offline (e.g. when roaming abroad), the database for the frequency range 87.5-108 MHz can be completely downloaded via the menu option "Rebuild Cache")

 ## History:

+### Version 3.3 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- Station name from DB is now displayed
+- faster algorithm for determining station data if PI Code received
+- additional, larger display of the received station, location and distance in landscape mode
+- query to toggle the auto log mode when starting/stopping the auto scan mode

 ### Version 3.2 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)